mackenzie-wentworth/readme-generator/README.md

 * [Git Bash](https://www.educative.io/answers/how-to-install-git-bash-in-windows) or [Zsh](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH) (to use in [Git](https://github.com/git-guides/install-git) command line)
 * [Node.js](https://nodejs.org/en)

-### Steps to Use README Generator:
+### Steps to Set Up Environment:
-1. From within the "README Generator" respository on GitHub, click the "Code" button and copy the *SSH URL* to your clipboard.
+1. From within the "README Generator" respository on GitHub, click the "Code" button and copy the `SSH URL` to your clipboard.

-2. Using the command line in your terminal, type the following `git clone` command and paste the *SSH URL* you just copied:
+2. Using the command line in your terminal, type the following `git clone` command and paste the `SSH URL` you just copied:

   ```bash
     git clone [github ssh url]